Sienci-Labs/Resources/gsender/ytbs-gs-installation.md

 ![](/_images/_gsender/_install/gs_install_change-pi-credentials.png){.aligncenter .size-medium}

-<strong>Error log location:
+**Error log location:**
-</strong>All application logs can be found in “<em>~/.config/gSender/logs</em>” and can be shared for any app-specific problems.
+All application logs can be found in “<em>~/.config/gSender/logs</em>” and can be shared for any app-specific problems.

-<h3>Common Issues</h3>

-<strong>Sizing for Smaller Screens
+### Common Issues

-</strong>gSender can size responsively but only to a minimum point.
+**Sizing for Smaller Screens** gSender can size responsively but only to a minimum point.
 Because of this, some Pi users might find gSender isn't fitting their screen properly.
 This can be accommodated on most Pis by:

 - Click the Pi icon on the top right
 - Preferences -&gt; Screen configuration -&gt; Configure -&gt; Screens